Feb 24, 2022, 8:20:35 AM CST Sep 8, 2022, 12:23:30 PM CDT

 Fortunately, COVID‑19 vaccines can help reduce the risk of reinfections:

-• One study showed that people who do not get vaccinated after having COVID‑19 are 2x as likely to get infected again than those who do get vaccinated.
+• One study showed that people who do not get vaccinated after having COVID‑19 are two times as likely to get infected again than those who do get vaccinated.

 • Vaccinated and boosted individuals can keep their immunity protection longer than those not vaccinated.

-There is other good news.
-Preliminary research shows that those with existing immunity have better protection against severe illness from COVID‑19.
+Preliminary research also shows that if you have had COVID-19 before, the virus is less likely to make you severely ill if you get it again.
 While this may depend on your age and other health conditions, in general, your risk of hospitalization from COVID‑19 is much lower with reinfection, and symptoms tend to be milder.
 This is especially true if you are up-to-date on your vaccinations.

 How can I protect my family and avoid getting COVID‑19 again?